 To explain the absence of transient loops, we have to consider the types of encapsulation.
-As explained in section 4.2, it is possible to avoid transient loops with encapsulation schemes such as MPLS or L2TP where only the ingress border router consults its BGP routing table to forward a transit packet.
+As explained in section IV-B, it is possible to avoid transient loops with encapsulation schemes such as MPLS or L2TP where only the ingress border router consults its BGP routing table to forward a transit packet.
 Those encapsulation schemes rely on two "levels" of encapsulation.
-With MPLS, the top label is used to reach the egress router border and the bottom label indicates the interdomain link to be used to reach the nexthop [6].
+With MPLS, the top label is used to reach the egress border router and the bottom label indicates the interdomain link to be used to reach the nexthop [36].
 With L2TP, or MPLS over IP, the first encapsulation level is the added IP header whose destination is set to the IP address of the egress border router and the second encapsulation level is the label that indicates the interdomain link.
 With those encapsulation schemes, only the ingress border router consults its BGP routing table to forward a received interdomain packet.
 All the other routers inside the AS will rely on their IGP routing tables or their label forwarding table to forward the packet.
-No other router inside the AS will need to consult its BGP routing table to forward this packet.

 When a router receives an iBGP message, it may modify its FIB and select a new nexthop (and thus a new tunnel) to reach the destination.
 The first level of encapsulation cannot cause a loop due to the arrival of the iBGP message as it only depends on the intradomain routing tables that are assumed to be stable and loop-free.
-The second level of encapsulation will neither cause a transient loop inside the AS as the received label simply indicates the interdomain link over which the de-encapsulated packet should be forwarded.
+The second level of encapsulation will neither cause a transient loop inside the AS as the received label simply indicates the interdomain link over which the deencapsulated packet should be forwarded.

 As there is at least an alternate path to reach the destination via the secondary egress router, at least one alternate path will be eventually advertised and all the BGP routers inside the network will update their FIB and stop using the pe-se protection tunnel.
-The primary egress router will only send the BGP withdraw message once no packets are using the pe-se protection tunnel.
+The primary egress router will only send the BGP withdraw message once no packets are using the pe-se se protection tunnel.